dvermd/ockam/documentation/architecture/messaging/Reliability.md

 Uniqness describes whether messages received correspond to unique sent messages or are duplicates of the same sent message

-We can measure duplication rate in a delivery by calculating a freaction of total messages received `R` to unique messages received `Ru`. `DR = R/Ru`
+We can measure duplication rate in a delivery by calculating a fraction of total messages received `R` to unique messages received `Ru`. `DR = R/Ru`
 Duplication rate of `1` means each received message was received only once, rate of `2` means that messages were received 2 times on average, not necessary each message was duplicated though.

-For consistency wirh reliability we can use inverted duplication rate, call it **uniqness rate** as `UR = 1/DR = Ru/R`
+For consistency with reliability we can use inverted duplication rate, call it **uniqueness rate** as `UR = 1/DR = Ru/R`

 If `UR = 1` when each message was received only one time, `UR = 0.5` when messages are received twice on average